-Riding a bicycle is an excellent form of exercise and a unique way of getting around, especially in a city where distances are just barely too far to walk, but parking can be somewhat nightmarish.
+Riding a bicycle is an excellent exercise and a unique way of getting around, especially in a city where distances are barely too far to walk, but parking can be somewhat nightmarish.
 Bikes are also relatively inexpensive (you can probably find a decent one for around $100 at a bicycle resale shop) and do not require any fuel to operate, so they are incredibly cost-effective.
-They do not add to the buildup of fossil fuel emissions in the environment.
+They do not add to the environment's buildup of fossil fuel emissions.

+Each state has its own laws regarding bicycle ownership and usage.
 In most states, bicyclists do have to follow the same signs and signals as automobile drivers.
-That means that bicyclists have to stop at red lights and stop signs and must watch for pedestrians.
+That means bicyclists must stop at red lights and stop signs and watch for pedestrians.

 Some states have laws about whether or not bicyclists can ride on a sidewalk to protect pedestrians on the sidewalk from being hit by a bicycle.
 Some allow bicyclists to ride on sidewalks in neighborhoods but not in busy business districts, while others do not allow bicyclists on the sidewalk at all.
 Consistent with traffic laws regarding slower vehicles, many states require that bicyclists ride in the far-right lane or a designated bicycle lane.
 Many states do not allow bicyclists to ride on highways or freeways, as fast-moving traffic can create a sharp blast of wind that can knock a bicyclist over.